 Timothy Hodgson is a corporate director and currently serves as Chair of Hydro One.
-Mr. Hodgson also chairs the board of Sagicor Financial Corporation Limited, a financial and life insurance company and sits on the board of the Public Sector Pension Investment Board (PSP Investments).
+Mr. Hodgson also chairs the board of Sagicor Financial Company Limited (SFC), a financial and life insurance company and sits on the board of Sagicor Group Jamaica, a majority owned subsidiary of SFC and the Public Sector Pension Investment Board (PSP Investments).
 Mr. Hodgson was formerly Managing Partner of Alignvest Management Corporation from 2012 until his retirement in August 2019.

-Mr. Hodgson was Special Advisor to Mr. Mark Carney, Governor of the Bank of Canada from 2010 to 2012.
+He was Special Advisor to Mr. Mark Carney, Governor of the Bank of Canada from 2010 to 2012.
 From 1990 to 2010, Mr. Hodgson held various positions in New York, London, Silicon Valley and Toronto with Goldman Sachs and served as Chief Executive Officer of Goldman Sachs Canada from 2005 to 2010, with overall responsibilities for the firm's operations, client relationships and regulatory matters.

-His prior directorships include MEG Energy, Alignvest Acquisition Corporation, Alignvest Acquisition II Corporation, The Global Risk Institute, KGS-Alpha Capital Markets, Next Canada, the Richard Ivey School of Business and Bridgepoint Health.
+His prior directorships include MEG Energy, Alignvest Acquisition Corporation, Alignvest Acquisition II Corporation, The Global Risk Institute, KGS-Alpha Capital Markets, Next Canada, the Ivey School of Business and Bridgepoint Health.

-Mr. Hodgson holds a Masters of Business Administration from The Richard Ivey School of Business at Western University and a Bachelor of Commerce from the University of Manitoba.
+Mr. Hodgson holds a Masters of Business Administration from The Ivey School of Business at Western University and a Bachelor of Commerce from the University of Manitoba.
 He is a Fellow of the Institute of Chartered Professional Accountants (FCPA) and holds his ICD.D.

-Cherie L. Brant - Member of Governance Committee, Member of Health, Safety, Environment and Indigenous Peoples Committee
+Cherie L. Brant - Member of Audit Committee, Member of Indigenous Peoples, Safety & Operations Committee

-Cherie Brant is a partner at Borden Ladner Gervais LLP.
+Cherie Brant is a partner and national leader for the Indigenous law group at Borden Ladner Gervais LLP.
 Ms. Brant has a commercial practice across a wide variety of sectors, including energy and transmission, land development and financing on First Nations lands, franchising, cannabis and economic development.
 She also provides strategic policy and governance counsel to Indigenous groups.
 Prior to joining Borden Ladner Gervais LLP, Ms. Brant was a partner at another major Canadian law firm, where she had been practicing since 2013.

 Ms. Brant is both Mohawk and Ojibway from the Mohawks of the Bay of Quinte and Wiikwemkoong Unceded Indian Territory.
-She also serves on the board of the Anishnawbe Health Foundation and is a member of the Canadian Council for Aboriginal Business, Research Advisory Board and the Aboriginal Energy Working Group of the IESO.
+She serves on the boards of the Anishnawbe Health Foundation, Canadian Council for Aboriginal Business and participates on the advisory committees for the Aboriginal Energy Working Group of the Independent Electricity System Operator (IESO), the Aboriginal Education Council for Centennial College and Advisory Council for Nationhood Council House.
 Her previous directorships include Women's College Hospital and Trillium Gift of Life.